isotronic/MuscleQuest/README.md

 MuscleQuest is a mobile workout tracker app built to help users plan, track, and optimize their workout routines.
 With local-first data storage, MuscleQuest ensures smooth performance without requiring a constant internet connection.
 The app provides an intuitive interface to manage workout plans, log exercises, and track progress over time.

+## Why MuscleQuest?

+✅ **Offline-First** – All data is stored locally for instant access.
+✅ **Custom Workout Plans** – Build and modify routines to fit your goals.
+✅ **Detailed Stats** – Track progress, view history, and analyze performance.
+✅ **Intuitive UI** – Simple, modern design for an efficient workout experience.

 ## Features

 - **Create and Manage Workout Plans**: Users can build custom workout plans and easily switch between different routines.